DONATE TO OUR ECONOMIC IMPACT PROJECT HERE.

 - * * * * * * * * *

-We sincerely thank these major donors who are partnering with us on this important project.
-Here are their prizes:
+We sincerely thank these major donors who partnered with us on this important project — a first in the nation.
+Here are the prizes they donated:

 Ten vouchers for two tickets each voucher (Bronze level – each ticket is valued at $89) to Ballet Arizona’s upcoming performances.
 Total value $1,780.
 (2 vouchers claimed in the Early Bird Drawing on January 10)